ThoughtWorks-School-Showcase/bootstrap-build-host-page/README.md

 ```
 Stack Initial and build:

-Open the index.html with browser direatly, you will see the result of any change.
+Open the index.html with browser directly, you will see the result of any change.

 ## Learning Resourse(Chinese Version):
 CSS W3school教程：http://www.w3school.com.cn/css/index.asp